We will give you a complimentary price quote for cleaning services that will fit your needs and your budget.

 - Despite city involvement, cholera still spread to infect thousands of city residents.

 - The disease took 1,137 lives, which was significantly fewer than in the previous two epidemics.

-Cholera had a significant impact on the way government intervenes to stop the spread of disease.
+Cholera had a significant impact on the way the government intervenes to stop the spread of disease.
 The medical establishment abandonment of a faith-based approach to the spread of disease helped contain cholera in 1866, which helped save lives.
 John Snow’s research helped promote the scientific approach of eliminating unsanitary conditions that spread cholera.
 Today, this approach to sanitary measures continues to help save lives in the aftermath of a deadly epidemic.